jasondickerson/fedora_wsl_fs/README.md

 ## Description

 This project creates a Fedora Distribution Filesystem TAR Archive which can be imported into WSL 2.
 The packages installed support Ansible Development using Fedora on WSL 2.
+For more information on running Ansible via Fedora on WSL see [ansible_wsl](https://github.com/jasondickerson/ansible_wsl).

 ## How to use this repository